scottdickerson/paleoindian-site/docs/components/Video.md

 # TODO

+-   Once the play button is clicked, show controls!
+-   Test clicking again pauses it
+-   Controls allow you to download the video by default?

+## Compression

-I'm using handbrake to compress these into git
+-   Compress MP4 as we get them.
+I'm using handbrake to compress these into smaller filesizes
-It's possible that I'll have to pay for a CDN (or ask if Humanities Texas has one) to store the video files on

-I've used Email 25MB 3 Minutes 720p30 for now with web optimized and iPod5G support (turn that off?)
+-   I've used Email 25MB 3 Minutes 720p30 for now with web optimized and iPod5G support (turn that off?)

 Test with disabled cache to see how fast the page loads...